Patient Positioning for MIS & Robotic Surgery

 - It has become obvious that any sliding at all during robotic surgery creates added patient risk of injury and unnecessary postoperative pain.
 This risk occurs because the robots are not programmed to change the location of the robotic arm, instruments and trocars to compensate for patient sliding.

 - Fixed trocars ultimately result in what has been called "meat hook" restraint technology.
-When patients slide even "just a little bit" it is the trocars that end up restraining the patient on the table.
+When patients slide even "just a little bit" while in trendelenburg position it is the trocars that end up restraining the patient on the table.

 In his paper, "Robotics in Practice: New angles on safer positioning," Dr, Ghomi directly addresses this issue stating:

 “Patient slippage during the use of fixed robotic trocars creates a serious potential for patient risk as it can cause incisional tear, post- operative hernia formation, and increased postoperative pain secondary to over-stretching of the anterior abdominal wall.”